argosnothing/noogle-search-tv/README.md

 - **Ctrl-N**: Open function page on Noogle.dev
 - **Ctrl-/**: Toggle preview pane

-### Namespace Filtering
+### Filtering

-When you apply a namespace filter:
+When you apply a filter with `-f` or `--filter`:
-- Only functions from that namespace are shown
+- Only functions matching that prefix are shown
-- The namespace prefix is stripped from the display (e.g., "optionalString" instead of "lib.optionalString")
+- The prefix is stripped from the display (e.g., "optionalString" instead of "lib.optionalString")
+- You can filter by any prefix, not just top-level namespaces
 - Functions are matched by their primary title, not aliases from other namespaces

-### Notes for impermanence.
+### Notes for impermanence

 `noogle-search` uses a cache to avoid excessive calls to noogle on a 24h timer in `~/.cache/noogle-search`

 ## Credits